Alabama football coach Nick Saban tests positive for Covid-19

-(CNN)University of Alabama's Head football Coach Nick Saban has tested positive for Covid-19, the university said on Wednesday.
+(CNN)University of Alabama's head football coach Nick Saban has tested positive for Covid-19, the university said on Wednesday.

 Greg Byrne, the school's director of athletics, also tested positive, the school said.